robzhang2017/cardano-sl/docs/configuration.md

   data to files.
 Usage: `cardano-keygen --system-start 0 --configuration-file <file> --configuration-key <key>
   generate-keys-by-spec --genesis-out-dir <dir>`.
-This command will generate dump secrets to `<dir>`.
+This command will generate and dump secrets to `<dir>`.
 To deploy a cluster you need keys of core nodes.
 In case of devnet, just use `generate-keys-by-spec` to obtain these keys.
 They can be found in `keys-testnet/rich`.
 Workflow for testnet is described